ryukirisame/learningjs/how js works.md

 ### Closures and Memory Management
 When an inner function (closure) retains a reference to variables in its outer function, it effectively keeps the outer function's lexical environment in memory.
 This is because the closure forms a link to the lexical environment, ensuring that it is not garbage collected even after the outer function has completed execution.
 The captured lexical environment is preserved in the heap because the inner function maintains a reference to it.

+**Q. Only the lexical environment part of the execution context of the outer function is preserved? or the entire execution context of the outer function is preserved?**
+In JavaScript, when a closure is created, only the lexical environment (specifically, the variables and their bindings) of the outer function is preserved, not the entire execution context.

 ### Without Closures
 When no closures are created, the lexical environment of a function is typically destroyed after the function execution is complete.